Follow Me on Facebook

 It was Nov.
 11th—Veteran’s Day back in the States.
 But in China, this particular day held another, yet, similar commemorative purpose: It was the 69th anniversary of the creation of the People’s Liberation Army: Air Force, or PLA Air Force.
 In other words, it was time to celebrate!

-So, open up an air base, put on some well crafted aerial stunts featuring China’s latest fighter jets, and throw in a bunch of cool displays showcasing the world’s second largest economy’s stronghold on modern and futuristic aircrafts, comprehensive air defense systems, and yet-to-be-revealed space-tech?
+So, open up an air base, stage some well crafted aerial stunts featuring China’s latest fighter jets, and throw in a bunch of cool displays showcasing the world’s second largest economy’s stronghold on modern and futuristic aircrafts, comprehensive air defense systems, and yet-to-be-revealed space-tech?
 Well, that’s an easy guess—count me in!

 First up, you should know that I’ve travelled far and wide across China, and in a land filled with 1.3 billion people, never had I ever seen so many people gathered together at once.
 Ever.